 - The Computer Lab was repurposed into special education offices and small group learning spaces.

 - The Teachers’ Room was reduced in size in order to create two offices (SPED/Curriculum Dir).
+Beginning in the fall of 2022, this room will be re-purposed on a temporary basis for the new preschool classroom.

 - All of the library office and storage spaces were converted to small group learning and office/workspaces.